What's happened

 What the papers say

-All Africa, France 24, and The New York Times all confirm that 2025 was among the hottest years on record, with global temperatures approximately 1.43°C above pre-industrial levels.
-They highlight the unprecedented rise in greenhouse gases, ocean heat, and ice melt, emphasizing the climate emergency.
-While all sources agree on the severity, France 24 emphasizes the role of human activity and the potential for El Niño to further increase temperatures, whereas The New York Times provides a detailed analogy of the planet as a heated room trapped by greenhouse gases.
-The consistency across these reports underscores the urgency of the climate crisis and the need for immediate action.
+The articles from All Africa, France 24, and the New York Times all confirm that 2025 was one of the hottest years on record, with global temperatures approximately 1.43°C above pre-industrial levels.
+They emphasize the unprecedented rise in Earth's energy imbalance, with over 90% of excess heat absorbed by oceans, leading to record ocean heat content and accelerating ice melt.
+While all sources agree on the severity, France 24 and the New York Times highlight the potential for a new El Niño event to further increase global temperatures, and the UN Secretary-General's urgent call for action.
+The Guardian adds context about the systemic nature of Earth's energy imbalance and warns that these changes will continue for centuries, emphasizing the need for immediate global response.
+The consensus across sources underscores the urgency of addressing greenhouse gas emissions to prevent irreversible climate damage.

 How we got here